Cervical Radiculopathy and Myelopathy

 stenosis can be categorized as “absolute stenosis” when the spinal canal diameter measures less than 10mm, or as

 “relative stenosis” when the diameter is 10 to 13mm.
 Stenosis is also suggested with a Torg-Pavlov ratio <0.8.

 Cervical x-rays (Figure 7) may show significant degenerative changes such as osteophytes, disc space narrowing or facet joint hypertrophy.

 CT without contrast can provide information on the cervical vertebrae and cervical stenosis, but the limited soft tissue information reduces its utility.
-CT myelography (in which contrast is injected into the intradural space) can be used to visualize the space around the spinal cord and nerve roots in patients with contraindications to MRI, but is of course invasive and should be employed with proper prudence.
+CT myelography can be used to visualize the space around the neural elements in patients with contraindications to MRI.
+In this test, a contrast medium is injected into the intradural space.
+Because this is an invasive test, it should be employed with proper prudence.

 MRI is the study of choice for evaluating spinal cord or root compression (Figure 8).
 However, false positive findings are common.
 (Note that many asymptomatic people greater than 40 years of age will have some MRI abnormality).
 Findings must be evaluated in the context of appropriate presentation, and thus MRI should not be used as a screening test but to answer a specific clinical question.

 Electromyogram and nerve conduction studies can be used to localize peripheral nerve damage, however these studies are often operator-dependent and is unpleasant for many patients.
 This test should be used only to answer a specific question about treatment, and certainly not to rule-out cervical pathology.
 EMG/NCV is useful when trying to determine the extent of peripheral nerve involvement in patients with cervical myelopathy.

 No specific lab findings exist for myelopathy or radiculopathy.